spsforks/ziglang-zig-wiki/Troubleshooting-Build-Issues.md

 Then try running the cmake command again.

 ### M1 Macs (ARM)
 On M1 Macs, static linking with homebrew LLVM does not seem to work.
-Omit `-DZIG_STATIC_LLVM=on` from the above command.
+Omit `-DZIG_STATIC_LLVM=on` from the above command to revert to the default behavior.

 ```
 cmake .. -DCMAKE_PREFIX_PATH=$(brew --prefix llvm)
 ```

+It may also be helpful to link clang dynamically as well.
+This can be done by specifying `-DZIG_PREFER_CLANG_CPP_DYLIB=true`.

 ## High Memory Requirements